aygong/srsRAN_Project_Low_Latency/README.md

 ## 🔧 Environment Setup

 Our modifications are built on top of the original [srsRAN](https://github.com/srsran/srsRAN_Project).
-- To build and run our modified version, please follow the same environment setup instructions as described in the official [srsRAN README](/README.md).
+- To build and run our modified version, please follow the same environment setup instructions as described in the official [srsRAN README](/srsRAN_README.md).

 ## ⚙️ gNB Configuration Parameters

-> You can find the official list of srsRAN configuration parameters [here](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/config_ref.html).
+> You can find the full list of srsRAN configuration parameters [here](https://docs.srsran.com/projects/project/en/latest/user_manuals/source/config_ref.html).

 We introduce four new configuration parameters to support low-latency modifications: